zeitspace/zeitbook-frontend/steps/04-background-sync.md

 });
 ```

-The code above will create a new post element and replace the unsynced post on the frontend after receiving a message from the server with the type `post-update`.
+A receiving a message of type `post-update` from the service worker, this event listener updates the UI to reflect the fact that the pending post has been synced to the backend.

-## Modify the `post` file to update the frontend
+## Listen for a message from the service worker when it creates a comment

-Add the following code to `src/index.js` on the bottom of the file:
+Add the following code to the bottom of `src/post.js`:

 ```javascript
 navigator.serviceWorker.addEventListener('message', (event) => {